 69. Germany abolished college tuition fees in 2014, even for international students

-70. An average of 15 bombs, or 5,500 bombs per year are found in Germany left over from WWII.
+70. 5,500 bombs per year are found in Germany left over from WWII.

 71. Fanta originated in Germany during WWII since it was difficult to import Coca-Cola.

 72. Chinese Checkers was invented in Germany in 1892 and was called “Stern-Halma”

 73. Dachau Concentration Camp opened in 1933, 7 years before WWII officially started